By Kristel Coombes

 #1 Eclectic Glam

 This trend introduces a fusion of 30s sophistication and 70s luxury interiors.
 A classic and subtle scheme is achieved using curved pieces and fluid shapes.
 Rich tones of royal blue or ruby can be mixed with warmer tones of ochre rose or bronze for a glam finish.
 Implement metallic accents into the space, such as burnished coppers, golds and bronzes to achieve a retro twist.
 Do not be afraid to layer on the bling as metallics are trending this year!
+Whether you want to decorate one area of your home or the whole space, the best interior designer can help you create something that is functional and elegant.

 When it comes to furnishings, velvet is reigning strong over the next few seasons.
 Deco meets mid century in this trend with plenty of piping, tassels and fringing across furnishings and home accessories.
 If your living and dining spaces are open plan, go for a plush statement sofa to anchor your design, add some dining chairs in a contrasting tone and weave the space together with accents of gold and brass furniture from unclutterer, lighting and cushions.
 With this trend, playfulness is the perfect final touch!